Nimitz Operational Intelligence Center

-Nimitz Operational Intelligence Center is one of the four "centers of excellence" under the Office of Naval Intelligence (ONI).
+The Nimitz Warfare Analysis Center is one of the four "centers of excellence" under the Office of Naval Intelligence (ONI).
 The center provides and supports decision makers, policy makers and operational commanders with analysis to meet their requirements.
 Nimitz is headquartered at National Maritime Intelligence Center which is located in Suitland, Maryland, southeast of Washington, D.C.

 Leadership

 Nicholas Homan relieved Captain Andrea Pollard from command of the Nimitz Operational Intelligence Center in May 2014.
 Captain Homan enlisted in the Navy in 1983 as an Aviation Electronics Technician.
 He graduated from the University of Nebraska with a Bachelor of Science in Mathematics degree.
 Also, he received his Master of Science in Astronautical Engineering from the Naval Postgraduate School.
 Captain Homan has had notable deployments and received awards including two Bronze Stars, two Defense Meritorious Service Medals, three Meritorious Service Medals, two Air Medals, Joint Service Commendation Medal, three Navy/Marine Corps Commendation Medals, Joint Service Achievement Medal, Naval/Marine Corps Achievement Medal, Navy/Marine Corps Combat Action Ribbon and various campaign awards.